-Department offering the course Humanities & Liberal Arts
+Department Offering the Course Humanities & Liberal Arts

-2. Course Code LAF282
+Course Code LAF282

-3. Course Title Human Values
+Course Title Human Values

-4. Credits (L:T:P:C) 3:0:0:3
+Credits (L:T:P:C) 3:0:0:3

-5. Contact Hours (L:T:P) 3:0:0
+Contact Hours (L:T:P) 3:0:0

-6. Prerequisites (if any) NIL
+Prerequisites (if any) NIL

-7. Course Basket Humanities & Liberal Arts
+Course Basket Humanities & Liberal Arts

-This course will introduce students to the nature of the individual and the relationship between the self and the community.
+This course will introduce students to the nature of the individual and the relationshipbetween the self and the community.
 It includes Principles of Interdependence between individuals and society and role of material values in promoting human well-being.
 It also includes psychological and spiritual values through topics like Humanistic Psychology, religion, concept of Dharma and Spirituality morality, Professional values and developing an open and balanced mind.

 To inculcate the skills of ethical decision making and then to apply these skills to the real and current challenges of the Engineering profession.
 The main objective of the course is to enable the students to understand the need and importance of value-education and education for Human Rights.
-It also aims to develop their inter personal and leadership skills and empower them to develop into evolved human beings.
+It also aims to develop them inter personal and leadership skills and empower them to develop into evolved human beings.